 Third-party credit card autofill

-A new Macworld report details several upcoming features in iOS 26.4.
-Apple is supposedly working on the ability to detect when you enter credit card details in third-party apps and offer the option to save them in iCloud Keychain.
+Apple is supposedly working on detecting when you enter credit card details in third-party apps so it can offer the option to save them in iCloud Keychain.
 Currently, this feature only works when using Safari.

 With the change, third-party apps would also be able to securely access saved card details for seamless autofill.

-Apple’s Freeform app will apparently gain support for folders in iOS 26.4 for better organization.
+Apple’s Freeform app, a digital whiteboard app that allows cross-platform collaboration, will apparently gain support for folders in iOS 26.4 for better organization.

-Additionally, Apple plans to introduce a dedicated Sports tier for Apple TV.
-Given the company’s aggressive investment in sports rights, this move won’t be surprising.
-The new Apple TV Sports tier could debut alongside iOS 26.4 sometime next year.
+Additionally, Apple plans to introduce a dedicated Sports tier for Apple TV subscribers.
+Given the company’s aggressive investment in sports rights, like Major League Soccer, Major League Baseball and Formula 1 racing, this wouldn’t be surprising.
+The new Apple TV Sports tier, undoubtedly with an additional (or separate) subscription fee, could debut alongside iOS 26.4 sometime next year.

 New security measures

 In a bid to further bolster security, the leaked iOS 26 internal build points to Apple introducing a new validation system.
-It will check the device’s integrity before enabling it to log in to Apple ID and iCloud.
+It will check the device’s integrity before enabling it to log in to a user’s Apple Account and iCloud.

 The leaked iOS 26 internal build also spills the beans on some iOS 27 features.
 Apple will purportedly improve collections in the Photos app and introduce a new pairing system for AirPods.

-Since the report is based on an early leaked iOS 26 internal build, Apple could always change the release timeline of some features, pushing them back for later.
+Since the report is based on an early leaked internal build of iOS 26, Apple could always change the release timeline of some features, pushing them back for later.